cloudsherpas-gdc/react-transform-boilerplate/README.md

 And then cd to `project_path` and do

-`npm install babel-core babel-eslint babel-loader babel-plugin-react-transform eslint eslint-plugin-react express react-transform-catch-errors react-transform-hmr redbox-react rimraf webpack webpack-dev-middleware webpack-hot-middleware --save-dev`
+`npm install babel-core babel-eslint babel-loader eslint express rimraf webpack webpack-dev-middleware webpack-hot-middleware --save-dev`

-`npm install react --save`

 Development `npm start`